Annotate Your Tracks

 Example 1: Layered Club Look

 Layer a slow color wash at z-index 0 (Replace) as your base look.
-Add a beat-synced dimmer pulse at z-index 1 (Multiply) to create rhythmic breathing.
+Add a beat-synced pattern at z-index 1 (Multiply) that pulses between white and dark gray to create rhythmic breathing.
 Add a strobe hit at z-index 2 (Add) for impact moments.

 The wash provides the color palette.
 The multiply creates rhythm by darkening on beats.
 The additive strobe punches through everything at key moments.